February 21, 2020 0 Comment

 Performance management is one of the most important HR processes in modern organizations as it helps in keeping the members of the workforce productive and motivated.
 Peer feedback can help organizations provide valuable insights to evaluate their employees and drive their performance.
 Organizations are now realizing the importance of peer feedback for effective performance management.

 It is a well-known fact that employees share a completely different relationship with their peers as compared to their managers.
-This is mainly due to the fact that employees spend a lot more time working with their peers and hence share a more informal and closer relationship with them.
+This is mainly because employees spend a lot more time working with their peers and hence share a more informal and closer relationship with them.

-Unlike managers, peers are able to observe and report the most minute details related to the functioning of an employee.
-Hence, they are more likely to offer a less biased and more honest perspective of the performance and behaviour of an employee.
-In fact, involving peers is the best way to get honest 360-degree feedback about an employee’s working and performance.
+Unlike managers, peers can observe and report the most minute details related to the functioning of an employee.
+Hence, they are more likely to offer a less biased and more honest perspective of the performance and behavior of an employee.
+Involving peers is the best way to get honest 360-degree feedback about an employee’s work and performance.

-When it comes to performance review by managers, their opinions are based solely on end results provided by the employees.
+When it comes to performance reviews by managers, their opinions are based solely on results provided by the employees.
 Peer feedback has a major advantage because peers are aware of the minute details of the working habits of their co-workers.

 Key advantages that peer feedback offers in performance management are discussed in brief as follows: